fwiko/hanzi-flashcard-helper/README.md

 ## Generating Reading Cards

-Generate "reading cards" from a list of Hanzi phrases, translating each word into Pinyin (拼音) and English.
-Used to test recognition of Hanzi characters.
+Generate cards from a list of Hanzi phrases, translating each line into Pinyin (拼音) and English.
+Useful when practicing recognition of Hanzi characters and simple phrases.

 ### Command